Jecassie/DANCEProject/README.md

 ### 14 days result from CGM period 2 to evaluate the quality of carbs
+### We mainly focus on 28 days result but for the comprehensive purpose we also look at 14 days result

 ```R
 lm2hb<-lm( `HbA1c (mmol/mol)`~`Duration of Diabetes/yrs`+ Gender+BMI+ `Sugar/g`+`Wholegrain total (g)`+